Salar de Uyuni – A Trip Away From Earth

 Do you realize how unique, bizarre and incredible this place is?
 “Islands” made of fossil coral formations, covered with giant cacti, in the middle of an immense crust of salt!

-During its migration towards the surface, the water is accumulating more and more salt.
+During its migration toward the surface, the water is accumulating more and more salt.
 Because its salt concentration increased, this water became heavier, which leads it to sink back down.
 During this process, some of the water evaporates, revealing the shape of the convection cells: the hexagons.
-The salt crystallises as the water evaporates, forming the ridges of the hexagons.
+The salt crystallizes as the water evaporates, forming the ridges of the hexagons.

 A world of salt… and lithium.
 It is estimated that the Salar de Uyuni contains about 10 billion tons of salt, and in some areas its thickness can reach 10 metres (33 ft).
 The locals of the Colchani village harvest around 25,000 tons of salt a year.
 Uyuni is also a gigantic reservoir of lithium, an estimated 15% of the world’s reserves.
 It is now extracted as well, from a site in the south of the Salar.